 Titus died after only two years in power, of natural causes.
 He was succeeded by his younger brother, Domitian.

 Domitian (81-96 CE) was an efficient administrator, but merciless and suspicious.
-His behaviour provoked fear amongst those around him, and conspiracies, real and imagined, were launched against him.
+His behavior provoked fear amongst those around him, and conspiracies, real and imagined, were launched against him.
 A reign of terror developed, as in the worst days of the Julio-Claudians; as then informers reigned supreme and senators in particular had to be very careful what they said and who they talked to.
 Eventually he was murdered by some of the palace servants.

 The circumstances of Domitian’s death were not unlike that of the emperor Gaius (see above): killed within his palace by members of his own domestic staff.
 What followed next was quite different, and had enduring consequences.
 The Praetorian Guard kept out of events and the senate found itself played the key role of choosing the next emperor.